Shawn-the-Sheep/Seeds-Clustering-Pipeline/README.md

 3. Statistical Randomized Testing (Monte Carlo simulation) to calculate the p-value of clustering significance against random noise
 4. Cluster purity analysis and automated data exporting

+The script to be run is script_ShawnJiang.py.
 When running the script, please ensure to have seeds_dataset.txt in the same directory as the script.
 Note that this is an academic lab assignment from the course CPS 803 at TMU.